jp74ham/copy/README.md

-copy shell function which takes no or two arguments.
+copy shell function in C which takes no or two arguments.

 no arguments: copies back into console/terminal two arguments: copies first file into second file